awsdocs/amazon-cloudfront-developer-guide/doc_source/private-content-signed-cookies.md

    Typically, your CloudFront distribution will have at least two cache behaviors, one that doesn't require authentication and one that does\.
 The error page for the secure portion of the site includes a redirector or a link to a login page\.

-   If you configure your distribution to cache objects based on cookies, CloudFront doesn't cache separate objects based on the attributes in signed cookies\.
+   If you configure your distribution to cache files based on cookies, CloudFront doesn't cache separate files based on the attributes in signed cookies\.

 1. A user signs in to your website and either pays for content or meets some other requirement for access\.

 1. Your application returns the `Set-Cookie` headers in the response, and the viewer stores the name\-value pairs\.

-1. The user requests an object\.
+1. The user requests an file\.

    The user's browser or other viewer gets the name\-value pairs from step 4 and adds them to the request in a `Cookie` header\.
 This is the signed cookie\.